josue-rodriguez/bayeslincom/README.md

 Mulder 2019; Williams et al. 2020) package provides tools for Bayesian estimation and hypothesis testing within Gaussian graphical models (i.e., partial correlation networks).
-This package is particularly useful as it estimates the posterior distribution for a network made up of ordinal, binary, or mixed data.
+This package is particularly useful as it estimates the posterior distribution for a partial correlations based on ordinal (polychoric), binary (tetrachoric), or mixed data.

+An ordinal network can be estimated with

 ``` r
 library(BGGM)